pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 With this implementation, we still write the Spark data frame of our `CustomWebserviceDataObject` in Json format.
 As a consequence, we lose the schema definition when the data is read again.
-To improve this behaviour, let's directly use the `ext-departures` as *inputId* in the `deduplicate-departures` action.
+To improve this behaviour, let's directly use the `ext-departures` as *inputId* in the `deduplicate-departures` action, and rename the Action as `download-deduplicate-departures`.
 The deduplicate action expects a DataFrame as input.
 Since our `CustomWebserviceDataObject` delivers that, there is no need for an intermediate step anymore.
 After you've changed that, the first transformer has to be rewritten as well, since the input has changed.
 Please replace it with the implementation below